 Albondigas Soup, the Mexican version of Meatballs Soup is hearty, flavorful and super satisfying.
-This Albondigas Soup recipe is made with ground beef and rice meatballs and lots of vegetables in a savory and light broth.
+This Albondigas Soup recipe is made with lean ground beef and rice meatballs with lots of vegetables in a savory and light broth.

 I don’t know about you but, at home we eat soup all year round.
 For me a good soup is filling, comforting and the ultimate one-pot meal.

-Mexican Albondigas Soup is a filling meal on its own, especially if you add some toppings however, you can serve this tasty Mexican soup with some crusty bread or warm tortillas and a side salad if you wish.
+- One-Pot Meal: Mexican Albondigas Soup is a filling meal on its own, especially if you add some toppings.

-The Mexican style meatballs in this soup are made with ground beef, fresh herbs and rice.
-In Mexico, yerba buena (a type of mint) is used to flavor the meat mixture.
-At home, I use fresh mint to give the meatballs that authentic Mexican flavor.
+The perfectly seasoned Mexican style meatballs in this soup are made with ground beef, tons of fresh herbs and uncooked rice.
+In Mexico, fresh “yerba buena” (a type of mint) is used to flavor the meat mixture.
+At home in the states, I use fresh mint instead which gives the meatballs that authentic Mexican flavor.

 To Make The Albondigas (Meatballs)